Strong-lensing Perturber Signatures in Self-interacting Dark Matter Simulations: Discussion and Conclusion

-We conclude that upcoming observations of a large number of strong-lensing perturbers may provide a strong constraint on the velocity-dependent SIDM cross section.
-Many such discoveries are expected from \emph{Euclid}~\cite{ORiordan:2022qds}, and this effort will be aided by strong lens discoveries from \emph{Rubin}~\cite{Shajib:2024yft} and \emph{Roman}~\cite{Wedig:2025idn}.
+We conclude that forthcoming observations of large samples of strong-lensing perturbers may provide a sensitive probe of velocity-dependent dark matter self-interactions. {Indeed, a $10^6~\mathrm{M_\odot}$ strong-lensing perturber has recently been discovered in the B1938 system~\cite{Powell:2025rmj,Vegetti:2026mmx}.
+Its inferred inner mass would correspond to a $\gtrsim10\sigma$ concentration outlier in CDM, whereas it is naturally reproduced by SIDM subhalos after undergoing deep collapse~\cite{Yu:2025tmp,Zhang:2026gur}.
+If similar dense perturbers are identified in future lensing surveys, they could provide compelling evidence for dark matter self-interactions.} Many such discoveries are expected from the \emph{Euclid} mission~\cite{ORiordan:2022qds}, complemented by the large samples of strong lenses anticipated from \emph{Rubin}~\cite{Shajib:2024yft} and \emph{Roman}~\cite{Wedig:2025idn}.
 A crucial aspect of this work will be a better understanding of strong lensing selection effects: if the observed perturbers only sample the most concentrated halos that contribute to the lensing signal, forward modeling is needed, since a comparison to the entire population of simulated halos at a given redshift may not be appropriate.
 Our simulation framework will be valuable, as it allows us to forward model the observed lensing signal, which we plan to pursue in future work.
 Thus, the combination of $N$-body simulations like SIDM Concerto with lensing data can serve as a valuable tool to test the self-interacting nature of dark matter.